 Deployment strategies vary, but most enthusiasts recommend using platforms like Raspberry Pi or dedicated mini PCs running open-source operating systems.
 The GitHub community has developed numerous frameworks that simplify the process of transforming these small devices into comprehensive home management hubs.

-Industry experts suggest that the trend reflects a broader movement toward digital sovereignty.
-By running their own servers, users can integrate devices like security cameras, home automation systems, and personal cloud storage without relying on external corporate infrastructure.
+Industry experts think this trend is part of something bigger - people wanting more control over their digital lives.
+When you run your own servers, you can actually connect devices like security cameras, home automation systems, and personal cloud storage without having to depend on big corporate infrastructure.

 Privacy and Performance: A Delicate Balance